tiagorg/talk-backbone-tricks-and-treats/README.md

 ## Coupling

-- Components can communicate with each other without heavy dependencies through a Pub/Sub.
+- Components depending on other components usually create unnecessary *tight coupling*, which can be greatly reduced using a Pub/Sub.
 - Back in [Design Patterns for Large-Scale Javascript](http://slid.es/avenuecode/design-patterns-for-large-scale-javascript), a manual Pub/Sub implementation was proposed.
-- *Marionette.Application.vent* implements it too, acting as an *Event Aggregator*:
+- *Marionette.Application.vent* also implements a Pub/Sub:
 ```javascript
   // Subscriber
   MyApp.module('subscriber', function() {